Notkea/fa-tools/readme.md

 * The `list` sub-command returns the whole list only at the end, instead of streaming the result as it is fetched.

-* The `download` sub-command downloads a 404 placeholder image instead of reporting an error on missing submission files.

 # LICENCE AND COPYRIGHT